An award-winning journalist on how to take a limitation and turn it into your biggest strength while becoming indispensable to editors.

 5. Embrace your situation, don’t hide from it

-The biggest mistake writers make is that they try to hide this thing that they think is a disadvantage.
-I was guilty of this, too, when I first started out.
-If you think you’re at a disadvantage then you’re subtly and unconsciously communicating that message to your editors.
+The biggest mistake writers make is they try to hide this thing they think is a disadvantage.
+I was guilty of this, too, when I first started.
+If you think you’re at a disadvantage, then you’re subtly and unconsciously communicating that message to your editors.
 You’re working against yourself.
 You want to radiate confidence and embrace whatever disadvantages you have.
 They make you unique.
 They are a selling point.
 Make them your biggest strength.

 FREE RESOURCE: